talismanai/querymate/docs/source/usage/field_selection.rst

 Related Fields
 ------------

-You can select fields from related models using nested objects:
+You can select fields from related models using nested objects.
+The serialization process will automatically handle both list and non-list relationships:

 .. code-block:: json